LICE-dev/swane/README.md

 ## Introduction
 SWANe is a software designed and developed to improve and simplify the management of a wide range of advanced neuroimaging analysis algorithms.

 It consists of a library of predefinied workflows that can be managed through an user-friendly Graphical User Interface, which guides the users step by step to all the operations without any text-based command interface.

 SWANe straightforward pipeline can be used to manage imaging for epileptic patients of all ages (including pediatric patients).
 Its structure in indipendent modules permits to be diffusely adopted overcoming the difficulties to collect advanced imaging (especially metabolic and functional) in small epileptic centers.

 Each module is completely independent from the others and is dedicated to one imaging modality/analysis, starting from a 3D-T1 weighted image, which represent the “base image” for all the analysis.

 ## Features

-A few of the analysis you can do with SWANi:
+A few of the analyses you can do with SWANe:
-* **3D T1w**: generate T13D NIFTI files to use as reference;
+* **3D T1w**: generates T13D NIFTI files to use as reference;
-* **3D Flair**: generate 3D Flair NIFTI files and perform linear registration to reference space;
+* **3D Flair**: generates 3D Flair NIFTI files and perform linear registration to reference space;
-* **2D Cor/Sag/Tra Flair**: generate 2D Flair NIFTI files and perform linear registration to reference space;
+* **2D Cor/Sag/Tra Flair**: generates 2D Flair NIFTI files and perform linear registration to reference space;
-* **Post-contrast 3D T1w**: generate post-contrast 3D T1w NIFTI files and perform linear registration to T13D reference space.
+* **Post-contrast 3D T1w**: generates post-contrast 3D T1w NIFTI files and perform linear registration to T13D reference space.
-* **FreeSurfer**: perform FreeSurfer cortical reconstruction and, if required, segmentation of the hippocampal substructures and the nuclei of the amygdala;
+* **FreeSurfer**: performs FreeSurfer cortical reconstruction and, if required, segmentation of the hippocampal substructures and the nuclei of the amygdala;
-* **FLAT1**: create a junction and extension z-score map based on 3D T1w, 3D Flair and a mean template;
+* **FlaT1**: creates a junction and extension z-score map based on 3D T1w, 3D Flair and a mean template;
-* **Diffusion Tensor Imaging processing**: DTI preprocessing workflow and fractinal anisotropy calculation;
-* **Tractography**: tractography execution for chosen tract using FSL xtract protocols;
 * **PET & Arterial Spin Analysis (ASL)**: analysis for registration to reference, z-score and asymmetry index maps, projection on FreeSurfer pial surface;
+* **Diffusion Tensor Imaging processing**: performs DTI preprocessing workflow and fractinal anisotropy calculation;
+* **Tractography**: perrforms tractography execution for chosen tract using FSL xtract protocols;
-* **Task fMRI**: fMRI first level analysis for a single or double task with constant task-rest paradigm;
+* **Task fMRI**: performs fMRI first level analysis for a single or double task with constant task-rest paradigm;
-* **Venous MRA**: analysis of phase contrasts image (in single or two series) to obtain in-skull veins in reference space.
+* **Venous MRA**: performs analysis of phase contrasts image (in single or two series) to obtain in-skull veins in reference space.

 ## Getting Started
 **Ubuntu**: SWANe is developed and optimized for Ubuntu > 20.XX.